ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 ORDER BY
     day_of_week;

--- Calculate uthe number of ride_id and average ride_length by hour of the day.
+-- Calculate the number of ride_id and average ride_length by hour of the day.
 -- Output: Ride count and average ride length for each hour.

 SELECT